Nmap — The Network Mapper

 Sometimes we might fail to find any open TCP ports, or the ports we found open might not be vulnerable.
 In this cases, we can scan for UDP ports.
 Nmap will carry out a UDP scan when provided with the -sU flag, to use this feature you need to run Nmap as a privileged user.
 Due to the nature of UDP, this scan can take considerably longer than a TCP scan.

-As you can see in the image, UDP scans can be very time consuming.
+As you can see above, UDP scans can be very time consuming.
 But as you will see in later sections there are some scan options that can help speed this up.

 Specifying ports